Yuxin-Gui/pa-service/README.md

 ## What It Does

 PA-as-a-Service decomposes a personal assistant into 11 independent REST microservices.
-The platform integrates 8 external APIs and connects them through a cross-service AI reasoning layer — the PA Chat Agent knows your tasks, calendar, and spending in real time, and can act across all services through tool-calling.
+The platform integrates 8 external APIs and connects them through a cross-service AI reasoning layer: the PA Chat Agent knows your tasks, calendar, and spending in real time, and can act across all services through tool-calling.

 **The problem it solves:** Knowledge workers switch between 8–10 apps per study session, costing an average of 23 minutes 15 seconds of refocus time per switch (Mark et al., 2008).
 PA-as-a-Service reduces that to one application.